Baby’s Chapped Lips – Causes, Signs and Remedies

 What If Your Child Has Chronic Chapped Lips?

-Chronic chapped lips in a baby might indicate a nutritional deficiency or even extra consumption of vitamin A. There are rare instances where babies contract Kawasaki disease – a condition that causes inflammation and fever and is prevalent in babies between the ages of 6 months and 2 years.
+Chronic chapped lips in a baby might indicate a nutritional deficiency or even extra consumption of vitamin A( leads to dry skin).
+There are rare instances where babies contract Kawasaki disease – a condition that causes inflammation and fever and is prevalent in babies between the ages of 6 months and 2 years.
 However, dry lips, in that case, are accompanied by other symptoms including fever and red eyes.
 So if that seems to stay for longer periods, get your child checked.

 How to Prevent Cracked Lips in Infants?

 Prevention is better than cure, more so in the case of infants.
 To prevent cracked lips in infants, maintain an optimum temperature at home and use a humidifier if needed.
 Cover your child in proper clothes and protect him from the sun or strong winds.
 Also, make sure to feed your baby more often during hot weather to keep the baby’s hydration levels optimum.

 Chapped lips might be a very common condition for grown-ups.
 But the sensitive nature of the baby’s skin and the dependency on feeding through the mouth can make it quite painful and uncomfortable for him.
 Treating this in the right way the moment the signs appear can help it from getting more severe.